sfu-dis/pibench-online/README.md

 PiBench Online is an interactive system for benchmarking PM indexes in a fair and reproducible manner, it is based on PiBench, the first unified, highly customizable benchmarking framework for PM indexes.

 PiBench Online enables push-button evaluation of PM indexes: the user can upload a shared library that implements the index, set parameters to run customized benchmarks, and analyze results interactively, all through an easy-to-use web interface.
+We hope it can promote fair comparison and reproducibility in future PM index research

-We have made PiBench Online available at http://pibench.org and hope it can promote fair comparison and reproducibility in future PM index research.
+Check out a demo video [here](https://www.cs.sfu.ca/~tzwang/pibench-demo-video.webm) and try it out at http://pibench.org.
 Use the code in this repo to deploy your own.

 ![](src/assets/readme-demo.gif)